NREL/rdtools/docs/sphinx/source/system_analysis.rst

 Each model is associated with its abstract inputs and outputs and the SystemAnalysis object figures out how to hook them all together.

-Here is a diagram of the default RdTools model chain.
+Here is a diagram of the default RdTools System Analysis model chain.
 The dependencies of ``sensor_degradation_results`` are bolded, showing how the chain traces relationships when calculating outputs.
 Cyan nodes are considered "primary" inputs in that they are not provided by any default model, while yellow nodes